-GTS provides clinical trial translation and certified translation of clinical trial documents into over 60 languages.
+GTS provides clinical trial translation and certified translation of clinical trial documents in over 70 languages.
 Our clients are leading pharmaceutical companies, medical device companies and contract research organizations (CRO).
-Our quality system is certified as compliant with both the ISO 17100:2015 and ISO 9001:2008 quality standards.
+Our quality system is certified as compliant with the ISO 17100:2015 quality standard.

 The documents we translate include:

 - Case Report Forms (CRF)

 Clinical trials are generally considered to be medical or health-related research studies that test how well new medical approaches work in people.
 Each study answers scientific questions and tries to find better ways to prevent, screen for, diagnose or treat a disease.
 The trial follows a carefully controlled protocol, a study plan that describes what will be done in the study, how it will be conducted, and why each part of the study is necessary.